Mars is the most explored planet in the solar system with every world’s every space agency wanting to explore the Red planet.

 Mars also has many volcanos, Olympus Mons being the biggest, with 600 km in diameter.

 Mars also has many impact craters.
-The northern hemisphere is relatively smooth with few craters, whereas southern hemisphere is heavily cratered.
+The northern hemisphere is relatively smooth with few craters, whereas the southern hemisphere is heavily cratered.

 The smoothness of the southern hemisphere might be because of the water that flowed across the surface many million years ago.